yzerlaut/old_physion/exp/README.md

 Select the desired modalities and "init" and "launch" recordings.

-## Machinery
+## Under the hood

-Using spearate `threads` for the different processes using the `multiprocessing` module.

-- The camera is launched on an independent process and we interact by sending "record"/"stop" signals.
+Using separate `threads` for the different processes using the `multiprocessing` module, we interact with those threads by sending "record"/"stop" signals.
+The different threads are:

+- The NIdaq recording

+- THe visual stimulation

--
+- The FLIR-camera